ahap13/Finance-Calculator/README.md

 # Finance-Calculator
-Used to calculate payoff plans for loans/credit cards, and forecasts for investing/retirement accounts.
+Used to calculate different debt payoff plans, and forecasts for investing/retirement accounts.